Pauline Verheij is an independent consultant with nearly 20 years of experience tackling environmental, wildlife and forest crime.

 Pauline is a member of the Network of Experts of the Global Initiative against Transnational Organized Crime and a correspondent for INECE (International Network for Environmental Compliance and Enforcement).

-In July 2019 Pauline received an award from the IUCN Commission on Education and Communication for her efforts to put the topic of wildlife crime on the international conservation agenda.
+In July 2019 Pauline received an award from the IUCN Commission on Education and Communication for her efforts to highlight the nature, scale and impacts of environmental crime.